ADGEfficiency/dsr-rl/PITCHME.md

 - approximate our new better policy
 - act greedy

-A similar by slightly different process is **value iteration**, where we combine the policy approximation and improvement steps by using a maximization over all possible next states in the update
+A similar by slightly different process is **value iteration**, where we combine the policy approximation and improvement steps by using a maximization over all possible next states in the u*pdate

 ---